stan-alam/music/LUCY/README.md

 **5. Oh, and this is for fun, anyone can join!**

-### I will be using Python to process datasets from various astronomical organizations into patterns/melodies of music.
+### I will be using Python to process datasets from the various astronomical organizations and convert these patterns into music.
 ### I may also use the Java JFugue API (not all inclusive to Python)

 extracted from http://www.harmonics.com/lucy/